pedroassis/Faces-Recognizer/README.md

 This is a Java based **Face Recognizing Software**, it uses `JavaCV` and, of course, `OpenCV` version `2.4.5`.
 That's a coursework for my Associate degree in Informatics (Computer Science).
+In that time I haven't used any source control, just sharing what I done.
 I'm still translating, but it is almost done.

 Dependencies